I Want to Eat Your Pancreas: Anime film

 A Japanese animated film adaptation of the novel, titled I Want to Eat Your Pancreas, was announced in August 2017.
-The film is written for the screen and directed by Shin'ichirō Ushijima and produced by Keiji Mita at Studio VOLN, with music composed by Hiroko Sebu.
+The film is written for the screen and directed by Shinichiro Ushijima and produced by Keiji Mita at Studio VOLN, with music composed by Hiroko Sebu.
 Yūichi Oka provides the character designs and serves as chief supervising animator.
 Yukako Ogawa is the background supervisor and is assisted by Yoshito Watanabe.
 Sound effects are produced by Noriko Izumo under the direction of Jōji Hata.
 Compositing for the film was supervised by Hiroshi Saitō and directed by Mayuko Koike.
-Koremi Kishi serves as the 3D CG director, and Yoshinori Horikawa is the color designer.
-The film is edited by Yumi Jingugi.
+Koremi Kishi was the 3D CG director, and Yoshinori Horikawa was the color designer.
+The film was edited by Yumi Jingugi.
 The film's theme song is "Fanfare" (ファンファーレ) and the ending is "Shunkashūtō" (春夏秋冬).
 Both songs are by the band Sumika, who also played voice acting roles in the film.
 The film is distributed by Aniplex in Japan and premiered in theaters on September 1, 2018.